jetbrains-academy/refactoring-course/RefactoringToDesignPatterns/StrategyPatternPractice/Task/task.md

 - Create a `PaymentProcessor` class that encapsulates the payment behavior.
   This class should take as a constructor parameter `paymentStrategy: PaymentStrategy` and should contain the `processOrderPayment` method, which invokes the `processPayment` method from `paymentStrategy`.
+- Transform the `Order` class into a `data class` that encapsulates details regarding the order's price and date.
 - Within the `Main::main` method, for every payment type, instantiate a `PaymentProcessor`.
 Ensure you pass the corresponding payment strategy during the object's creation.